akshay-rajan/expertsystem/README.md

 - Select features, target and hyperparameters for the algorithm
 - Build the model
 - Perform predictions using the model
+- View sample code for the training in python
 - Evaluate the model using metrics displayed such as Accuracy, Precision, Recall, F1 Score, MAE, RMSE, r-squared, Inertia, Silhouette Score etc.
+- Visualize the model using cluster plots, dendrogram etc.
 - Download the model as a `.pkl` file.

 Expert System is designed to make Machine Learning accessible to everyone, regardless of their coding knowledge.